 - Permitting a dog to enter land from which dogs are excluded - Dogs are not allowed in children's play areas and sports facilities which are enclosed by a boundary fence or similar.

-- Not putting and keeping a dog on a lead when directed to do so by an authorised officer - If you are instructed to put your dog on its lead by the Dog Control Officer, a Neighbour Warden or a Town Centre Warden, then you are legally required to do so.
+- Not putting and keeping a dog on a lead when directed to do so by an authorised officer - If you are instructed to put your dog on its lead by the Dog Control Officer, a Community Safety Officer or a Town Centre Warden, then you are legally required to do so.

 Failure to comply with any of the Dog Control Orders can lead to a fixed penalty notice of £100 or fine of up to £1,000 plus costs.